 Accredited at the “premier” level by the Professional Association of Therapeutic Horsemanship International (PATH Intl.), The Shea Center is internationally recognized for its excellence in therapeutic programs.
 It is also is a therapeutic riding training facility drawing interns and students from around the world.

-Over 80 distinct disabilities are addressed serving people with disabilities with a variety of programs that include physical, occupational, and speech therapy.
+Over 75 distinct disabilities are addressed through a variety of programs that include physical, occupational, and speech therapies.

 The Shea Center’s state-of-the-art equestrian facility consists of two covered arenas, one open arena, a forty-stall barn, two round pens, a farrier and veterinarian area, and riding trails.

 The Klein Family Education & Therapy Building provides indoor space for an inclusive fitness center, physical, speech, and occupational therapy clinics, rooms for teaching and training, and facilities for instructors, staff, and volunteers.

 The Center offers a financial aid program for current and past military families as well as a sliding scale of fees for those in need of financial assistance.